BlueBrain/NeuroMorphoVis/info/installation/install.md

 ## Blender Installation

-Depending on your operating system, but assuming a UNIX-based one, Blender can be installed as
+Depending on your operating system, but assuming a UNIX-based one, Blender can be
 + installed as a system package,
 + and also can be downloaded from this [repository](http://download.blender.org/release/).